tremor-rs/tremor-www-docs/docs/workshop/examples/11_influx/README.md

 ### Attention

 Using `win::first` over `stats::min` is a debatable choice as we use the timestamp of the first event not the minimal timestamp.
-Inside of tremor we do not re-order events so those two would result in the same result with `win::first` being cheaper to execute.
+Inside of tremor we do not re-order events so those two would result in the same result with `win::first` being cheaper to run.
 In addition stats functions are currently implemented to return floating point numbers so `stats::min` could lead incorrect timestamps we'd rather avoid.